prog4biol/pfb2019/README.md

 Numbers
 ========
-Python recognizes 3 types of numbers, integers, float point numbers, and complex numbers.
+Python recognizes 3 types of numbers: integers, float point numbers, and complex numbers.

 __integer__
 - konwn as an int